100 Florida Trails®

 The SR 50 Trailhead at mile 29.5 has parking, restroom, picnic, fix-it station.
 Parking fee applies.
 An overpass goes over SR 50 just past the trailhead.
 Food and beverage are available along SR 50 to the west.

-The trail currently ends at US 98 (mile 41.5), an extension is underway.
-From SR 50 north is probably the most pleasant ride.
+From SR 50 north is a pleasant ride.
 The trail is further away from the roadway in most sections, is quieter, and includes some rolling hills and shade.
 There's some residential development to the west, but well buffered from the trail.
 Few crossroads so little access to food, drink or other amenities.

 Copyright © 100FloridaTrails.com.
 All Rights Reserved.